Zipper: History

 In 1916, newspapers in Australia reported displays of the "new hookless fastener", a device from America that "the world has been waiting for" by a live model in the store window of Raynor's of Melbourne.

-Gideon Sundback increased the number of fastening elements from four per inch (about one every 6.4 mm) to ten or eleven (around every 2.5 mm), introduced two facing rows of teeth that pulled into a single piece by the slider and increased the opening for the teeth guided by the slider.
+Sundbäck increased the number of fastening elements from four per inch (about one every 6.4 mm) to ten or eleven (around every 2.5 mm), introduced two facing rows of teeth that pulled into a single piece by the slider and increased the opening for the teeth guided by the slider.
 The patent for the "Separable Fastener" was issued in 1917.
-Gideon Sundback also created the manufacturing machine for the new device.
+Gideon Sundbäck also created the manufacturing machine for the new device.
 The "S-L" or "strapless" machine took a special Y-shaped wire and cut scoops from it, then punched the scoop dimple and nib, and clamped each scoop on a cloth tape to produce a continuous zipper chain.
-Within the first year of operation, Sundback's machinery was producing a few hundred feet (around 100 meters) of fastener per day.
+Within the first year of operation, Sundbäck's machinery was producing a few hundred feet (around 100 meters) of fastener per day.
 In March of the same year, Mathieu Burri, a Swiss inventor, improved the design by adding a lock-in system attached to the last teeth, but his version never got into production due to conflicting patents.

-In 1923, during a trip to Europe, Sundback sold his European rights to Martin Othmar Winterhalter, who improved the design by using ribs and grooves instead of Sundback's joints and jaws and started producing with his company Riri on a large scale first in Germany, then in Switzerland.
+In 1923, during a trip to Europe, Sundbäck sold his European rights to Martin Othmar Winterhalter, who improved the design by using ribs and grooves instead of Sundbäck's joints and jaws and started producing with his company Riri on a large scale first in Germany, then in Switzerland.

 The popular North American term zipper (UK zip, or occasionally zip-fastener) came from the B. F. Goodrich Company in 1923.
-The company used Gideon Sundback's fastener on a new type of rubber boots (or galoshes) and referred to it as the zipper, and the name stuck.
+The company used Gideon Sundbäck's fastener on a new type of rubber boots (or galoshes) and referred to it as the zipper, and the name stuck.
 The two chief uses of the zipper in its early years were for closing boots and tobacco pouches.
 Zippers began being used for clothing in 1925 by Schott NYC on leather jackets.

 In the 1930s, a sales campaign began for children's clothing featuring zippers.
 The campaign praised zippers for promoting self-reliance in young children by making it possible for them to dress themselves.
 The zipper beat the button in 1937 in the "Battle of the Fly", after French fashion designers raved over zippers in men's trousers.
 Esquire declared the zipper the "Newest Tailoring Idea for Men", and that among the zippered fly's many virtues was that it would exclude "The Possibility of Unintentional and Embarrassing Disarray."

 The most recent innovation in the zipper's design was the introduction of models that could open on both ends, as on jackets.
 The zipper has become by far the most widespread fastener, and is used on clothing, luggage, leather goods, and various other objects.